greg4shaw/ATM-Machine/README.md

 ## Description

 A basic project to create an ATM Machine.
-The ATM will allow the user to track his bank balance by offering the functionality of both inserting values for deposits and withdrawals.
+The ATM will allow the user to track his bank balance by offering the functionality of both inserting positive values for deposits and negative withdrawals.
 Once a value is inserted an updated balance will be shown.
+If the customer overdraws he will get an alert saying that he has insufficient funds.

 ### Features